ymxlzgy/echoscene/README.md

 cd scripts
 python eval_3dfront.py --exp /path/to/trained_model --dataset /path/to/dataset --epoch 2050 --visualize True --num_samples 1 --room_type all --render_type echoscene --gen_shape True
 ```
-`--exp`: where you store the models.
+`--exp`: where the models are stored.
+If one wants to load our provided models, the path should be aligned with

-`--gen_shape`: set `True` if you want to make shape branch work.
+`--gen_shape`: set `True` if one wants to make shape branch work.

 ### FID/KID
 This metric aims to evaluate scene-level fidelity.
-To evaluate FID/KID, you need to collect ground truth top-down renderings by running `collect_gt_sdf_images.py`.
+To evaluate FID/KID, you need to collect ground truth top-down renderings by modifying and running `collect_gt_sdf_images.py`.

 Make sure you download all the files and preprocess the 3D-FRONT.
 The renderings of generated scenes can be obtained inside `eval_3dfront.py`.

 After obtaining both ground truth images and generated scenes renderings, run `compute_fid_scores_3dfront.py`.
 ### MMD/COV/1-NN
 This metric aims to evaluate object-level fidelity.
-To evaluate this, you need to store object by object in the generated scenes, which can be done in `eval_3dfront.py`.
+To evaluate this, you need to first obtain ground truth object meshes from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/gt_fov90_h8_obj_meshes.zip) (~5G).

+Secondly, store per generated object in the generated scenes, which can be done in `eval_3dfront.py`.
 After obtaining object meshes, modify the path in `compute_mmd_cov_1nn.py` and run it to have the results.
 ## Acknowledgements
-**Re-emphasize:** This is a confidential code repository.
-Do not distribute.
+**Disclaimer:** This is a code repository for reference only; in case of any discrepancies, the paper shall prevail.